History of Longdon Parish

 Borough Lane (formerly Berrow) to the southwest of Longdon leads up to Beaudesert Park in a high position on the edge of Cannock Chase.
 Following its gifting to Sir William Paget, (later 1st Lord Paget of Beaudestert, d.1568), a great Tudor Mansion was built onto the old Episcopal manor house.
 Successors became Earls of Uxbridge and Marquises of Anglesey.
 The most celebrated of whom was the 1st Marquis who lost a leg during the battle at Waterloo, the leg receiving its own funeral.
 Beaudesert was abandoned for Plas Newydd in Anglesey in 1932, the great House at Beaudesert being demolished in 1934.The Upper Park and walled gardens were given as camping grounds to the Scouting movement.
 At the end of Borough Lane at the foot of the hill still stands the old Grand Lodge, an early turreted 19 century red brick building, now converted into a private house.
 Chestall at the east end of Beaudesert was one of the seats of the de Rugeley family.

 Lysways Lane from Longdon Green passes Lysways Hall.
 In ancient times it was known as Liswis the home of the de Liswis family.
 This name died out passing to the Legydds and then to the Arblasters.
 It was the home of the Arblaster family until c.1770, and then sold to Francis Cobb, a Lichfield Banker.
-It was subsequently sold to the Austin family, and in 1836 it was told to Sir Charles Forster.
-It was demolished in 1936 for residential dwellings.
+It was subsequently sold to the Austin family, and in 1836 it was sold to Sir Charles Forster.
+In 1936 it was divided, by the demolition of the central bay, into two dwellings, Lysways Hall and Lysways House.

 Lysways was well known as the home of the South Staffordshire Hunt, the kennels were later moved to premises in Lower Way.
 After the merger with the Meynell Hunt, the old kennels were developed into a private house.